 - Mood Sings.
 Your baby may be on a roller coaster ride of moods, with happiness one minute and crying the next.

 - Increased Sucking.
-Your baby might start sucking on thumb, pacifier, blanket, etc. more than before.
+Your baby might start sucking on a thumb, pacifier, blanket, etc. more than before.

 How to Help Baby Through This Leap